-According to posture expert Dr. Steven Weiniger, who wrote the book "Stand Taller Live Longer: An Anti- Aging Strategy," when people spend most of their lives sitting, they literally forget many of the subtle ways their body should be able to move.
+According to posture expert Dr. Steven Weiniger, when people spend most of their lives sitting, they literally forget many of the subtle ways their body should be able to move.
 This kind of "motion amnesia" happens when nerves aren't stimulated from movement.
 Technically known as neurological proprioception, movement literally "charges the brain's batteries" by keeping more muscle and nerve fibers working for full function.